-Y-DNA goes through the males – from you, to your father, your grandfather, your great-grandfather, etc. These are the results for the Gurulé males who have done the test, and below are the three DNA types resulting from their tests (with descriptions extracted from the NM DNA project):
+Y-DNA goes through the males – from you, to your father, your grandfather, your great-grandfather, etc. There are several Gurulé males who have done the test, and below are the three DNA types resulting from their tests (with descriptions extracted from the NM DNA project):

-I1 – thus far the most prominent type of DNA that has been tested is that of I1.
-The ancestral origins for this type come from northwest Europe.
+I – thus far the most prominent type of DNA that has been tested is that of I. The ancestral origins for this type come from northwest Europe.
 It is likely that many descendants of Vikings have this same type.
 Viking raids on the British Isles and Western Europe help to explain the dispersal of this lineage.

 Q – one other result is defined as Native American.
 Also found in Siberia, India and China almost all Native Americans derive from these people.